Interstate 75 in Tennessee: Clinch River Valley and Cumberland Mountains

-For approximately the last 30 mi in Tennessee, I-75 begins a series of three major ascents up the Cumberland Mountains.
+For approximately the last 30 mi in Tennessee, I-75 traverses the rugged terrain of the Cumberland Mountains.
 Although this stretch of highway is considered to be scenic, it is one of the most hazardous stretches, which is characterized by steep ascents (northbound) and steep downhill grades (southbound).
-About 2 mi north of Rocky Top, I-75 begins its first major ascent for a few miles before leveling out, and, when the highway approaches the community of Caryville, US 25W splits off and I-75 runs concurrently with SR 63.
+About 2 mi north of Rocky Top, I-75 begins the first of three major ascents for a few miles before leveling out, and.
+When the highway approaches the community of Caryville, US 25W splits off and I-75 runs concurrently with SR 63.
 The Interstate then begins a second ascent, which is steeper than the first ascent, adding a truck climbing lane going northbound.
 About 5 mi later, the highway levels out onto a plateau and the truck lane terminates.
 Less than 1 mi later, SR 63 departs near the unincorporated community of Pioneer.
 Traveling through a further sparsely populated rural area marked by dense woodlands, I-75 remains relatively flat for the next few miles before beginning its final major ascent, this time ascending Jellico Mountain, which in turn is part of the Pine Mountain subrange, and adding a truck climbing lane for the final time.
 I-75 curves sharply to the northeast, and, about 1 mi later, it reaches the peak of Jellico Mountain, where the truck lane ends for the final time.
-I-75 remains at the peak of Jellico Mountain for approximately the next 8 mi on a segment marked by rolling hills, before beginning the transition into the Cumberland Plateau region.
-About 4 mi later, it enters the city of Jellico where it has an interchange with US 25W.
-For the next mile (1 mi) or so, it has a slight uphill grade before entering the hilly terrain of Cumberland Plateau in Kentucky.
+I-75 traverses the peak of Jellico Mountain for approximately the next 8 mi on a segment marked by rolling hills, and reaches its highest elevation along its entire route, at more than 2,000 ft.
+The Interstate then begins a steep descent off of the mountain, beginning a transition into the Cumberland Plateau region.
+About 4 mi later, it levels out and enters the city of Jellico where it has an interchange with US 25W.
+For the next mile (1 mi) or so, it has a slight uphill grade before entering the hilly terrain of the Cumberland Plateau in Kentucky.